shinchancode/hacktoberfest2022/README.md

 ## Rules To Contribute To This Repository

+-   Please don't copy codes or content from any website.
+It is not accepted here.
 -   You can write solutions in any Language.
 Specify the changes in readme file.
 -   Follow file naming convention for all your pull requests.
 -   Add Problem statement and output in comment form.
 (IMPORTANT)